Edge Mode flag variable configuration

 The forwardRequestToOrigin

-property is a Boolean that controls whether the request, along with its decision data (such as headers or cookies), should be forwarded to the origin server.
+property is a Boolean that controls whether to forward the request, along with its decision data (such as headers or cookies), to the origin server.
 When set to true

 , the edge worker acts as a smart proxy, making decisions at the edge and then passing the request and decision information to the origin for further processing.